Info for Authors – Marketing FAQ

 How do I update my profiles on Amazon and Goodreads?

 Many readers will want to learn more about their favorite authors by checking out their profiles on Amazon and Goodreads.
-Those profiles are controlled by the author, not the publisher, and we strongly encourage you to set up your access to those pages and keep information about you and your books up-to-date.
+Those profiles are controlled by the author, not the publisher, and we strongly encourage you to set up your access to those pages and keep information about you and your books up to date.

 For Goodreads, you will first need to sign up for the Goodreads Author Program.
 Once you have access, you can update your author bio, upload a photo, and make sure that your books are all listed correctly.
-You can also use your profile to create lists of your favorite books, post blog content, book excerpts or other writing, share details about upcoming events, and take questions from readers using the Ask the Author feature.
+You can also use your profile to create lists of your favorite books, post blog content and book excerpts or other writing, share details about upcoming events, and take questions from readers using the Ask the Author feature.
 Reach out to your marketing manager for advice on how to best leverage the platform.

-Amazon author pages can be claimed by registering on Amazon Author Central.
-Similarly to Goodreads, you have the ability to change your bio, upload an author photo, add additional content to the page, and make sure that all your books are listed correctly.
+You can claim your Amazon author page by registering on Amazon Author Central.
+Similarly to Goodreads, you have the ability to change your bio, upload an author photo, add additional content to the page, and make sure that all of your books are listed correctly.

 Amazon’s author portal also provides a sales snapshot for your titles.
-What’s important for you to know is that Amazon sources sales information from NPD Bookscan, which captures approximately 85% of print sales through retailers.
+What’s important for you to know is that Amazon sources sales information from NPD Bookscan, which captures approximately 85 percent of print sales through retailers.
 These numbers do not include ebook sales, audio sales, sales to libraries and wholesalers, or used book sales.
 All preorders for a book are included in the first week of sales.

-Given the specific limitations of the Bookscan data, it is quite likely that it will not match sales numbers provided to you by your publisher.
+Given the specific limitations of the Bookscan data, it likely that it will not match sales numbers provided to you by your publisher.

 What do you know about my audience?

 Our marketing departments use data from many sources to research the audience for your book and optimize our campaign with those insights in hand.
-Tools like Google Analytics and Facebook Insights allow us to analyze the demographic and geographic information of audiences who follow a specific profile or visit specific pages on our Website.
+Tools like Google Analytics and Facebook Insights allow us to analyze the demographic and geographic information of audiences who follow a specific profile or visit specific pages on our website.
 We research affinity interests of your readers: what other authors, media or brands are they interested in?
 Social listening tools allow us to analyze conversations about specific topics and identify influencers.

 We often break down digital ad campaigns into different subsets, each targeting a different audience segment, to get a better read on which audiences are most responsive and which marketing message resonates most with specific groups.
 We may survey an audience to determine the best marketing creative or jacket design.

 But audience insight is not all about data and tools.
-Our publishing teams have many direct touch points with readers.
-We meet readers at conventions, book signings, media events, or school and library events.
-We interact with them on our social channels and our blogs.
+Our publishing teams have many direct touchpoints with readers.
+We meet readers at conventions, book signings, media events, and school and library events.
+We interact with them via our social channels and our blogs.
 We talk frequently with our retailers and other industry partners to find out what they are learning about readers and their preferences.

-Our authors are another invaluable source of information about specific readers, because most likely you will have written your book with a specific reader in mind and the more we know about your intended audience, the better we can work this in our marketing approach.
+Our authors are another invaluable source of information about specific readers, because most likely you will have written your book with a specific reader in mind.
+The more we know about your intended audience, the better we can work this into our marketing approach.

 All of these sources of insight come together and form a rich view of who your readers are.